Kh. al-Ra’i

 The area around the site was examined in the Palestine Exploration Foundation (PEF) survey (1866-1877) by Wilson, Conder and Kitchener.
 A section of their map is shown below, with the site (“Tor el Hiry”) in the center marked by a yellow square.The surveyors did not write about the site, but explained this name: “The mount of the granary ; a clift formed apparently by a landslide”.

 Notice the major routes, indicated by double dashed lines, that cross the area.
-This indicates the strategic importance of the site during the antiquities.
+This indicates the strategic importance of the site during the antiquity.
 The frontier settlement, situated on the eastern border of Judea, commanded the east-west roads linking the coastal plain with southern Judea.

 Part of Map Sheet 20 of Survey of Western Palestine, by Conder and Kitchener, 1872-1877.
 (Published 1880, reprinted by LifeintheHolyLand.com):